Trikke76/Zabbix-Book/README.md

 # Zabbix-Book
-An opensource book for an opensource monitoring tool
+An opensource book for an opensource monitoring tool with the name Zabbix.
+Anyone is allowed and encouraged to make a pull request to help with the book.